Grand Duchess Anastasia Mikhailovna of Russia: Grand Duchess of Mecklenburg-Schwerin

 The couple arrived in Schwerin in February 1879, and settled at the Neustadt Palace.
 Anastasia was not permitted to decorate her apartments according to her tastes.
 The cold and outdated atmosphere of the Protestant German court contrasted sharply with the luxury she had known as a child.
 She did not love her husband, and though her mother was German (from southern Germany, unlike Mecklenburg in the north), she never overcame her aversion to her adopted country.

 Anastasia soon became pregnant with her first child, a daughter named Alexandrine, born on 24 December 1879.
 Her husband's poor health provided an excuse to spend minimal time in Schwerin.
-The couple also resided in Palerme, where their second child, the future Grand Duke Frederick Francis IV, was born on 9 April 1882.
+The couple also resided in Palermo, where their second child, the future Grand Duke Frederick Francis IV, was born on 9 April 1882.

 Following her father-in-law's death on April 15, 1883, and her husband's accession as Grand Duke Frederick Francis III, Anastasia was obliged to move to Schwerin, where they took up residences at Schwerin Castle and Ludwigslust Palace.
 While she fulfilled her formal duties, her husband's poor health meant they often returned to Italy or France.
 Due to public criticism of their frequent absences, a compromise was reached: they would reside in Schwerin five months a year, with children to be born there, while spending the remainder wherever they wished.

 After the birth of her daughter Cécile in September 1886, Anastasia established residence in Cannes.
 Between 1887 and 1889, Frederick Francis III built Villa Wenden, an Italian-style residence overlooking the bay, which Anastasia preferred.
 During summers, she spent time at Gelbensande, an English-style hunting pavilion near the Baltic Sea.
 She educated her children with simplicity, granting her daughters and son more freedom than she had received.
 Anastasia spoke French to her husband and English to her children, was a skilled tennis player, and enjoyed Italian opera and theater.
 She maintained ties with European royalty visiting the Côte d'Azur but was increasingly distanced from stricter court circles due to her discreet affairs.